bgoonz/Cheat-Sheets/src/pages/posts/heroku.md

 The Free [dyno](https://devcenter.heroku.com/articles/glossary-of-heroku-terminology#dyno) type enables you to host a basic Heroku app for free.
 Free dynos have several limitations, including:

--   Free web dynos “sleep" if they receive no web traffic for thirty minutes.
-A sleeping Free dyno will “wake up" upon receiving an HTTP request, but there is a brief delay before the app becomes active.
+-   Free web dynos “sleep” if they receive no web traffic for thirty minutes.
+A sleeping Free dyno will “wake up” upon receiving an HTTP request, but there is a brief delay before the app becomes active.
 -   Each Heroku customer is allotted a monthly quota of Free dyno hours that is consumed across all of the customer’s Heroku apps that use Free dynos.
 When this quota is reached for a given month, all of the customer’s Free dynos sleep for the remainder of the month.

 [Learn more about Free dynos](https://devcenter.heroku.com/articles/free-dyno-hours)